taylorwood/clj.native-image/README.md

   (println "Hello, World!"))
 ```

-From your project directory, invoke `clojure` with the `native-image` alias, specifying the main namespace (`core` in example above):
+From your project directory, invoke `clojure` with the `native-image` alias, specifying the main namespace
+(`core` in example above):
 ```
-➜ clojure -A:native-image -m clj.native-image core
+➜ clojure -A:native-image
 Loading core
 Compiling core
 Building native image 'core' with classpath 'classes:src:etc.'